Skip to Content

 California Transparency in Supply Chains Act & UK Modern Slavery Act

-We comply with the California Transparency in Supply Chains Act (SB 657) and the UK Modern Slavery Act of 2015 and do not knowingly use suppliers who enploy slave labor or support human trafficking.
+We comply with the California Transparency in Supply Chains Act (SB 657) and the UK Modern Slavery Act of 2015 and do not knowingly use suppliers who employ slave labor or support human trafficking.